What Is a Stock Buyback?

 Is a stock buyback a good thing?

-As part of the Inflation Reduction Act of 2022, buybacks are now taxed to the tune of 1.0%.
-But the Biden administration wants to raise that tax substantially.
-They believe buybacks limit public companies' spending on corporate initiatives that will benefit all its stakeholders, not just shareholders.
+The Inflation Reduction Act of 2022 included language that imposed a 1.0% tax on buybacks.
+The Biden administration aimed to raise that tax substantially, on the belief that buybacks limit public companies' spending on corporate initiatives that will benefit all its stakeholders, not just shareholders.

-But many disagree with this, including Warren Buffett.
-He famously wrote in his 2022 letter Berkshire Hathaway (BRK.B) shareholders that buyback detractors are either "economically illiterate or a silver-tongued demagogue (characters that are not mutually exclusive)."
+That includes Warren Buffett, who famously wrote in his 2022 letter to Berkshire Hathaway (BRK.B) shareholders that buyback detractors are either "economically illiterate or a silver-tongued demagogue (characters that are not mutually exclusive)."

 Another criticism is that buybacks only work to the benefit of shareholders if prices are stable or falling.
 Some companies have been criticized for buying back shares at market peaks.
 After all, that means the company may have overpaid, especially if the stock never recovers.